nderriche/Topology-of-Alkali-and-Alkaline-Earth-Materials/README.md

 ## 2. [paper_figures.py](paper_figures.py)

 This is the Python script used to produce the figures in the published paper linked above, except for Figure 3 which is an explicatory conceptual diagram.
-It consists of importing the proper data, and using the right matplotlib methods and parameters to neatly group and present the relevant data; they are all plots with many subplots.
+It consists of importing the proper data, and using the right matplotlib methods and parameters to neatly group and present that data; they are all plots with many subplots.